RahulMajukar/nandini/readme.md

 I live with my mother and two younger brothers in Hubli near Glass House.
 Currently, I'm based in Bangalore's Koramangala for work.

----

-## ✅ Can your model run in real time?

-Yes, the system was designed to run in **near real time** on a normal laptop webcam using OpenCV and a lightweight CNN model.